tatianegercina/FinTech/02-Homework/06-PythonViz/Instructions/README.md

 The final step on finishing this assignment to present the analysis results to investors is to assemble all your plots on a dashboard.

 * Reusing the code from the previous section, create function to create each plot.
 If you decide to go on the [Challenge](#Challenge) also include the map on the dashboard.
-* In addition to the plots, include one image and a descriptive text to the dashboard.
+* Create a tabbed dashboard with the following sections:
+  * _Welcome tab_: On this tab include a welcome text depicting the what purpose of the dashboard, if you worked on the Challenge, also include the `scatter_mapbox()` plot below the text, if you didn't include an image instead.
+  * _Yearly Market Analysis tab_: This tab will contain the three plots you created with `matplotlib`.
+  * _Neighborhood Analysis tab_: You should include on this tab the two plots you created with `hvPlot`.
+  * _Parallel Plots Analysis tab:_: Finally this tab will include the two parallel plots you created using `Plotly Express`.
-* For this activity you can create a draft dashboard using Jupyter notebooks before creating the python script to launch the web application with the `Bokeh Server`.
+* You can create a draft dashboard using Jupyter notebooks before creating the python script to launch the web application with the `Bokeh Server`.
-* Feel free to design the dashboard's layout at your convenience, you can combine the Column, Row and Tabs layout objects.
+* Feel free to design the dashboard's layout at your convenience by combining the Column, Row and Tabs layout objects.

 ### Challenge